deephaven/barrage/docs/concepts.md

 1. remove data for all rows that were removed on this update
 2. apply the index shift data to your current state; your state is now in post-shift keyspace

-- note: often, positive deltas must be applied in highest to lowest order to avoid losing state
+- note: positive deltas should be applied in highest to lowest order to avoid losing state
-- note: often, negative deltas must be applied in lowest to highest order to avoid losing state
+- note: negative deltas should be applied in lowest to highest order to avoid losing state

 3. add data for all rows that were added on this update
 4. apply any modification that affects your state

 Modified columns are independent of each other and may have different sets of modified rows.
+This is caused by coalescing that must occur when the engine updates more frequently than the subscription allows.

 ## Snapshot